Changes to Data Sourcing in Modern Times - 17/02/2017

 The New Data Paradigm

 Seaports, waterways and climate are inextricably linked.
 Weather anomalies change bottom contours and destroy aids to navigation, compromising safety.
 In the past decade maritime applications, maturing marine technologies and crowdsourcing have given mariners access to near-real-time hydrographic data.
-The 3D Forward-looking Sonar is one example of the technology navigators are using today to create their own 3D local chart database.
+The 3D Forward-looking Sonar is one example of the technology navigators are using to create their own 3D local chart database.
 Thousands of vessel operators are now contributing to online navigation safety databases.
-Read on for an article that provides examples of how traditional hydrographic data sourcing continues to change in the wake of apps, intra-vessel communication and 3D sonar hardware/software technology.
+This article provides examples of how traditional hydrographic data sourcing continues to change in the wake of apps, intra-vessel communication and 3D sonar hardware/software technology.

 In the past decade, some 600 maritime and crowdsourcing Applications (Apps) have provided mariners access to critical post-storm hydrographic data resulting in fewer groundings.
 For example, in 2015 the author avoided grounding a 5.5’ draft vessel in the Intracoastal Waterway in multiple inlets affected by winter storms based on just-in-time crowdsourced sounding data.
 This valuable information was accessed daily through the ActiveCaptain Application.